-The antenna is printed on the inside of the left side rear quarter window glass (station wagon).
+The antenna is printed on the inside of the left side rear guarter window alass.

-FM reception
+▼ FM reception

 Although FM is normally static free, reception can be affected by the surrounding area, atmospheric conditions, station strength and transmitter distance.
 Buildings or other obstructions may cause momentary static, flutter or station interference.
 If reception continues to be unsatisfactory, switch to a stronger station.